 ELECTRICITY

 A majority of countries in the world use a 220/240-volt electrical infrastructure, twice the voltage coming from outlets in the United States and South America.
 This is not the exception with Oceania.
-You will need a voltage convertor and a plug adapter to connect your devices.
 Many hotels are installing universal sockets so that guests from all countries can connect to power.
 But just because your plug fits into the outlet, you cannot assume the voltage is safe for your device.

 CURRENCY